Niche Transports

 ------------------------------- ------------------------------- ------------------------------- -------------------------------

 Also known as Spiral escalators these take up much less horizontal space than straight escalators.
 However early spiral designs were failures - for example, in 1906 a spiral escalator was installed at the London Underground Holloway Road station but it was dismantled almost immediately and little of the mechanism survives.
-However it is understood that this was a true spiral escalator (similar to the spiral fixed steps used as emergency stairways) and not the gently curved versions seen here.
+However this seems to have been a true spiral escalator (similar to the spiral fixed steps used as emergency stairways) and not the gently curved versions seen here.

 See caption for picture information.
 See caption for picture information.

-Almost always escalators are 'straight' - so exceptionally unusual are these curved escalators which exist at a shopping centre in San Francisco, USA.
+click me for video In most circumstances escalators are 'straight' - curved escalators such as these only exist at a comparative few locations.
+These images come from a shopping centre in San Francisco, USA.
 The image on the right clearly illustrates the difference between the two types of escalator.

 See caption for picture information.
 See caption for picture information.